nvdaaddons/DevGuide/readme.md

 With that single line of code, NVDA will enter sleep mode in that program (you should do this only if the program provides speech and/or braille support on its own).

+### Useful app module properties and methods ###

+`sleepMode` isn't the only property that app modules have.
+Other useful properties and methods used in app modules include the following:

+* appName: the name of the app (usually the name of the executable).
+* productName: Records the actual product name for the app.
+* productVersion: Records the version of the app.
+* is64BitProcess: if true, the app is a 64-bit process (only true if you're using a 64-bit app under 64-bit Windows versions).

+And other properties.
+Type dir(obj.appModule) from Python Console for the complete list.

 ### Other remarks on app modules ###

 Here are other remarks regarding app modules: